Growing and eating skirret

 800px-MFG_0375-Sium-sisarum

 First up, skirret is delicious.
 It has a floury texture, a little like a potato, due to the high starch levels.
 Its taste is unique, but vaguely carroty, not surprisingly as it comes from the multi-talented carrot family (Apiaceae).
 It needs very little cooking.
-A minute or two’s boiling is enough, or you can briefly pan fry it.
-Being from Central Scotland, I have of course tried deep-frying it and can report that it makes a passable chip, but scoring higher in taste than texture when cooked this way.
-Wikipedia has an entertaining section on skirret recipes through the centuries.
-You might also like to try this recipe from the Backyard Larder Blog for skirret pasties – it also uses several other forest garden staples.
+My favourite way of cooking it is to parboil for a few minutes, then fry in butter or vegetable fat.
+This gives a certain crispiness to the skin, encasing the gooey sweetness of the flesh.
+Being from Central Scotland, I have of course tried deep-frying it and can report that it makes a passable chip, but it scores higher on taste than texture when cooked this way.

 Secondly, skirret is quite easy to grow once you know how.
 Unlike most of its vegetable relatives it is not a biennial with a single taproot but a perennial that produces a whole shaggy bunch of roots.
 A dormant skirret plant can therefore be lifted, divided and replanted like any clump-forming perennial.
 Grown from seed, skirret produces a single ‘crown’: several shoot buds around the base of a stem, with a cluster of roots attached.
 Grown on, this crown will divide to form a clump made from several crowns.
 The clumps are easy to tease apart into individual crowns again.
 A cluster of roots will consist of several that are worth picking and a good number that aren’t, so my harvesting method is to dig up the clump, snip off the roots that are worth having, separate into crowns and replant.
 This leaves the plant with the maximum amount of resources for a good start the next year.